rclone/rclone/MANUAL.md

 ## Synopsis

-rclone link will create or retrieve a public link to the given file or folder.
+rclone link will create, retrieve or remove a public link to the given file or folder.

     rclone link remote:path/to/file
     rclone link remote:path/to/folder/
+    rclone link --unlink remote:path/to/folder/
+    rclone link --expire 1d remote:path/to/file

+If you supply the --expire flag, it will set the expiration time otherwise it will use the default (100 years). **Note** not all backends support the --expire flag - if the backend doesn't support it then the link returned won't expire.

+Use the --unlink flag to remove existing public links to the file or folder. **Note** not all backends support "--unlink" flag - those that don't will just ignore it.

 If successful, the last line of the output will contain the link.
-Exact capabilities depend on the remote, but the link will always be created with the least constraints – e.g. no expiry, no password protection, accessible without account.
+Exact capabilities depend on the remote, but the link will always by default be created with the least constraints – e.g. no expiry, no password protection, accessible without account.

 ```